basho-labs/little_riak_book/en/04-operators.md

 I should mention here that using `leave` is the nice way of taking a node out of commission.
 However, you don't always get that choice.
-If a server happens to explode (or simply smoke ominously), you don't need it's approval to remove if from the cluster, but can instead mark it as `down`.
+If a server happens to explode (or simply smoke ominously), you don't need its approval to remove it from the cluster, but can instead mark it as `down`.

 But before we worry about removing nodes, let's add some first.